giantswarm/prometheus-rules/README.md

 #### Writing new tests

 1. remove the rules file you would like to test from `test/conf/promtool_ignore`
-1. create a new test file in [unit testing rules] format for each provider in `test/conf/providers` in `test/tests/providers/<providers>/`
+1. create a new test file in [unit testing rules] format either globally in `test/conf/providers/global/` or provider-specific in `test/tests/providers/<provider>/`
 1. by running `make test` you can validate the your testing rules.
    Output should look like the follows: